- CCRI’s Definition of an Educated Person

 Tuition payment arrangements must be made with the “host” school.
 Financial aid funds paid by CCRI for consortium classes may not be available until four weeks after the start of the Community College of Rhode Island’s semester.

-CCRI Financial Aid Standards of Academic Progress apply for classes enrolled at “host” schools through a consortium agreement.
+CCRI Financial Aid Standards of Academic Progress apply for classes at “host” schools through a consortium agreement.

 The consortium agreement must be completed and approved within 30 days from the first day of classes for the current term at CCRI.